Maroof, Gujrat

 During the Mughal era, the Qazi (judge) system played a central role in maintaining law and order according to Islamic principles.
 Qazi Muhammad Panah, being a man of learning and piety, was known for his wisdom and fair judgment.
 His family, belonging to a respected lineage of scholars, enjoyed great influence in the region.
 Recognizing the fertile lands and strategic location of the area, Qazi Muhammad Panah founded Village Marouf, naming it after his father, Sheikh Marouf, as a tribute to his family’s legacy.

 Over time, the village became a center of learning, hospitality, and community life.
 Descendants of Qazi Muhammad Panah continued his tradition of service, education, and leadership, shaping the village into a respected settlement within the Gujrat district.
 The architectural and cultural elements of the area still reflect traces of Mughal influence, seen in the design of old mosques, graves, and traditional houses.

 Today, Village Marouf stands not only as a place of residence but also as a symbol of the enduring legacy of its founder.
 The memory of Qazi Muhammad Panah’s contributions continues to inspire the people of the area to value education, justice, and community welfare — the same principles that guided their ancestor centuries ago.

 In essence, the story of Village Marouf is more than just the tale of a settlement; it is a reflection of the Mughal era’s intellectual and moral heritage carried forward by one distinguished family whose vision shaped generations to come.

 The first person to convert to Islam was Sheikh Marouf father of Qazi Muhammad Panah.
 His great grandson was named Hadayat Ullah.
 Who was father of Azmat Ullah.
-Late Chouhdary Faiz Ahmad was great grandson of Chouhdary Badar ud din, who was grandson of Azamat Ullah.
+Late Chouhdary Faiz Ahmad was great grandson of Chouhdary Badar ud din, who was grandson of Sheikh Azamat Ullah.
+Sheikh Azamat Ullah was Great Grandson of Qazi Muhammad Panah.

 Today, the people of Village Maroof still honor these Sufi traditions, with many local customs tied to religious practices.
 The village thus stands as a testament to the historical shifts in Punjab, reflecting centuries-old traditions alongside the influence of Islam, which continues to shape the identity and values of the community.